nppc/uStepper/README.md

 After selecting the menu (stick moved to the CENTER).
 1. Wait about 1 second and then move stick to the MAX.
 2. uStepper will do a long beep.
+Max position will be recorded.
 3. Move stick back to CENTER and don't touch it.
-4. uStepper will record max position and then collect a jitter of RC signal around center.
+4. uStepper will collect a jitter of RC signal around center and record it.
 5. After 5 seconds settings will be stored and board will restart.

 ### 2. Adjust motor power